tchiunam/axolgo-cloud/README.md

-# axolgo-aws, the Axolotl AWS Library in Golang
+# axolgo-cloud, the Axolotl Cloud Library in Golang
-This is the AWS library of the Axolotl series in Golang.
+This is the cloud library of the Axolotl series in Golang.
+It is a middle layer for the application or CLI to use AWS and GCP.
 The basic calls like loading AWS configuration is handled for you.
-The AWS calls are also wrapped so you can focus on building your business logic.
+The difficult part of using Google API in Golang is handled for you.
+The client calls are also wrapped so you can focus on building your business logic.
 The interfaces and functions are designed to be more friendly to command line use cases.

 ## Use it with your Go module
 To add as dependency for your package or upgrade to the latest version:
 ```
-go get github.com/tchiunam/axolgo-aws
+go get github.com/tchiunam/axolgo-cloud
 ```

 To upgrade or downgrade to a specific version:
 ```
-go get github.com/tchiunam/axolgo-aws@v1.2.3
+go get github.com/tchiunam/axolgo-cloud@v1.2.3
 ```

 To remove dependency on your module and downgrade modules:
 ```
-go get github.com/tchiunam/axolgo-aws@none
+go get github.com/tchiunam/axolgo-cloud@none
 ```

 See 'go help get' or https://golang.org/ref/mod#go-get for details.